FC Schalke 04: 2000–2019: Top-table mainstay, European semi-final

 The most prominent Schalke addition was the arrival of Kevin-Prince Boateng from Milan.
 After a disappointing first round of the 2013–14 Bundesliga that saw Schalke in seventh place in the Bundesliga table, as well as an early exit from the 2013–14 DFB-Pokal in the first knockout round, the club played their most successful second half of the season in club history.
-The season was marked by a glut of injuries to key squad players, including Jefferson Farfán and Klaas-Jan Huntelaar, for almost the entire season.
+The season was marked by numerous injuries to key squad players, including Jefferson Farfán and Klaas-Jan Huntelaar, for almost the entire season.
 It also led to performance related discussions about head coach Jens Keller.
 Partially, Schalke fielded up to ten young players with potential who played in the Schalke youth system throughout the season.
-Among the brightest young player discoveries of the 2013–14 season were Max Meyer and Leon Goretzka.
-The young Schalke squad won 11 out of 17 matches, totalling 36 points.
+Among the most promising young player discoveries of the 2013–14 season were Max Meyer and Leon Goretzka.
+The young Schalke squad won 11 out of 17 matches, totaling 36 points.
 At the end of the 2013–14 season, the club finished in third place in the Bundesliga table to qualify for their third-straight UEFA Champions League appearance, a feat Schalke had never before achieved.

 On 7 October 2014, after a 1–2 defeat to 1899 Hoffenheim and after amassing just eight points from seven matches, Keller was sacked and succeeded by Roberto Di Matteo.

 In the 2014–15 UEFA Champions League, Schalke 04 finished second in a group with Chelsea, Sporting CP and Maribor.
 Later on, they played against the reigning champion Real Madrid again in the round of 16, where they lost the first leg at home 0–2, but they won 4–3 at the Santiago Bernabéu Stadium.
 After finishing sixth in the 2014–15 season, the club announced the resignation of head coach Roberto Di Matteo on 26 May 2015.
 Schalke 04 then played in the Europa League, in the 2015–16 and 2016–17 seasons, and were eliminated by Shakhtar Donetsk and Ajax respectively.

 Starting with the 2017–18 season, Domenico Tedesco took over the managerial spot for Schalke 04.
-At the end of the season, he managed to lead the team to finish as runners-up to Bayern Munich.
+At the end of the season, he led the team to finish as runners-up to Bayern Munich.
 On 29 July 2018, the team's captain, Benedikt Höwedes, decided to leave after more than ten years at the club.